 - Leaves Out Essential Nutrients

-By only eating 1100 calories a day, you may be depriving your body of essential nutrients that it needs to function properly.
+By only eating 1100 calories a day and by eating a limited variety of foods, you may be depriving your body of essential nutrients that it needs to function properly.
 This leaves you at risk for nutrient deficiencies.

 Eating the same foods over and over again can become tedious after a while.
 This will eventually lead you to crave different types of food, which could make it more difficult for you to stick with this type of meal pattern.